jykng-van/course_enrollment/README.md

 Validation has mostly been handled in the front end app.
 The assumption is that the person using the app is some sort of school administrator and not a student.
 A quick rundown of pages.

 **Courses**: This lists available courses, it also shows the number of students enrolled.
+You can search courses by subject name here too.
 You can delete courses here.

 **HomeMenu**: This is the main index page, it just has links to Courses, Students, Subjects and Teachers, and can be accessed by clicking on the title